jackjgo/dynamic_exaggeration/README.md

 # dynamic_exaggeration
-An algorithm for vertically exaggerating DEMs based on peak prominence\
+An algorithm for vertically exaggerating DEMs based on peak prominence and local slope\

 Phase one:\